yxjxx/dotfiles/README.md

 dotfiles backup on github
 ================

-Here is some config file of my Linux Mint16 development.
+Here is some config file of my Linux Mint16 and Mac OS X development.

 -------------------
 ###Backup